Theosophy in Star Wars: The Force, Its Sides and the “Two Paths”

 ISIS UNVEILED VOL 1, PG 239

-Last year, George Lucas was interviewed by James Cameron in a special on the connection between Star Wars and his feelings during and about the Vietnam War period, and the essentially, anti-Authoritarian message of his vision.
+George Lucas was interviewed by James Cameron in a special on the connection between Star Wars and his feelings during and about the Vietnam War period, and the anti-Authoritarian message of his vision.

 George Lucas specifically created and used these concepts in Star Wars, not as mere fiction, but to awaken spirituality in young people.
 Star Wars blends eastern metaphysics, the bushidō, and martial arts, and pays homage to films and directors that came before it.

-As even Darth Vader in his iconic scene from Star Wars Episode IV: A New Hope stated, his script captured our attitude perfectly concerning our scientific-technological advancements.
-One might say, that with all the great issues in the world, the science and technology, the least of our occupations should be adult concerns with the fantasies of magic!
+As even Darth Vader in his iconic scene from Star Wars Episode IV: A New Hope stated, his script explains our attitude towards scientific-technological advancements.
+One might say, that with all the great issues in the world, the science and technology, the least of our occupations should be concerns with the fantasies of magic!

 To them we say as Vader said to Admiral Motti: